Kallang/kallang.github.io/_posts/2014-06-01-ssh-tunnel-proxy.markdown

 * Type `about:config` in your browser's and press Enter to open Firefox preferences.
 * Type `type network.proxy.socks` to filter the settings we want out.
 Set `network.proxy.socks_remote_dns` to `true` by double clicking it.
 * Restart Firefox.

+For linode users, if you got the following result during visiting google,

+	We're sorry...

+	... but your computer or network may be sending automated queries.
+	To protect our users, we can't process your request right now.
+	See Google Help for more information.

+You should disable your ipv6 by adding the following lines in `/etc/sysctl.conf`.

+	net.ipv6.conf.all.disable_ipv6 = 1
+	net.ipv6.conf.default.disable_ipv6 = 1
+	net.ipv6.conf.lo.disable_ipv6 = 1

 References: